newsuk/AyeSpy/README.md

       {
         "url": "http://thetimes.co.uk/",
         "label": "homepage",
-        "snapSelector": ".flickity-slider", // only snap a single element "removeSelectors": ["#ad-header"], // remove elements that are not static on refresh such as adverts "viewports": [{"height": 2400, "width": 1024, "label": "large"}], "cookies": [
+        "cropToSelector": ".flickity-slider", // crop the screenshot to a specific selector "removeSelectors": ["#ad-header"], // remove elements that are not static on refresh such as adverts "viewports": [{"height": 2400, "width": 1024, "label": "large"}], "cookies": [